-- In all countries, most respondents agree that it is a good idea to tax sweetened beverages to prevent overweight and obesity among children and youth (44-55 pct.).
-About one-third of all respondents across countries disagree (30-38 pct.). - Support is highest in Finland, where 55 pct. agree that it is a good idea to tax sweetened beverages, while 30 pct. disagree. - Respondents from Norway and Sweden display the highest levels of disagreement with this policy (38 pct. in both countries).
+- In all countries, most respondents agree that it is a good idea to tax sweetened beverages to prevent overweight and obesity among children and youth (43-55 pct.).
+About one-third of all respondents across countries disagree (30-37 pct.). - Support is highest in Finland, where 55 pct. agree that it is a good idea to tax sweetened beverages, while 30 pct. disagree. - Respondents from Norway and Sweden display the highest levels of disagreement with this policy (respectively 36 and 37 pct.).

-It is a good idea to impose taxes on sweetened beverages (e.g., sodas, energy drinks, or juice) to increase their price and prevent obesity among children and youth.
+It is a good idea to impose taxes on sweetened beverages (e.g., sodas, energy drinks, or juice) to increase their price and prevent obesity among children and youth.1